sendsonar/send_sonar_gem/README.md

   * subscribed (boolean)
   * properties (hash)

+## Errors
+There are many reasons why requests can fail.
+There are custom error classes to help you figure out what went wrong.

+Note, all request errors inherit from `SendSonar::RequestException`.
+Therefore you can rescue all request errors with `rescue SendSonar::RequestException`.
+The current supported error classes are:

+  * SendSonar::BadToken
+  * SendSonar::NoActiveSubscription
+  * SendSonar::ApiDisabledForCompany
+  * SendSonar::RequestTimeout
+  * SendSonar::ConnectionRefused
+  * SendSonar::UnknownRequestError (the server return an error response that your version of the gem does not recognize.)

 ## Support
 Email api-help@sendsonar.com if you are having issues with the gem or service.